saimabbas/saimabbas/README.md

 </h4>
 <br />

 Greetings!
-I am Saim Abbas 🙋‍♂️, a passionate and dedicated Frontend Developer specializing in React, based in the cultural heart of Pakistan - Multan 🇵🇰.
-In addition to my freelance endeavors, I'm proud to serve as a Senior Frontend Engineer at 5D Solutions, Dubai LLC 💼.
+I am Saim Abbas 🙋‍♂️, a passionate and dedicated Frontend Developer specializing in React, based in the cultural heart of Pakistan - Multan.
+In addition to my freelance endeavors, I'm proud to serve as a **Senior Frontend Engineer at 5D Solutions, Dubai LLC.**

 In my role at 5D Solutions, I have the privilege of leading a talented front-end team 👥, managing intricate front-end views, and integrating APIs to ensure smooth, seamless experiences 💻.
 The balance between my freelance commitments and corporate role enriches my perspective and amplifies my problem-solving skills 💡.